 On The Issues

-Despite the millions of Americans who rely on Medicare every day, the majority in Congress has passed the Paul Ryan budget twice, which would end the Medicare guarantee.
+Millions of Americans rely on Medicare every day, yet under this current Congress, Republicans have voted to privatize and gut Medicare, which would end the Medicare guarantee as we know it.
 I know personally the value of Medicare for seniors – like millions of other retired Americans, my mom and dad, Margaret and Jack, count on it for their health care needs.
-In Congress, I will fight any plan that tries to eliminate or privatize Medicare.
-Our seniors have earned their Medicare benefits and I believe it is fundamentally wrong to take it away from them or future generations.
+In Congress, I continue to fight against any plan that tries to eliminate or privatize Medicare.
+Our seniors have earned their Medicare benefits, and I believe it is fundamentally wrong to take these away from them or future generations.

-Protecting our environment and natural resources is vital to protecting the health of all Americans.
-In Michigan, we are blessed with some of America’s most beautiful natural resources especially our Great Lakes.
-I believe we need stronger – not weaker – standards to ensure that the air we breathe and water we drink is free from contamination and that our environment is preserved for future generations.
+Protecting our environment is vital to protecting the health of all Americans.
+In Michigan, we are blessed with some of America’s most beautiful natural resources known to man, including Michigan’s precious Great Lakes.
+Whether it’s Asian Carp, low water levels or the threat of nuclear waste, we must protect our environment and water resources.